kris-2211/Design-Patterns/README.md

 - **Applicability:**
   - Whenever a more versatile or sophisticated reference to an object than a simple pointer is needed.
   - For remote objects, expensive objects requiring on-demand creation, or controlled access.
+- **Example**
+  Proxy: A document editor that can embed large raster images uses an ImageProxy as a placeholder for the actual Image object.
+The proxy handles the creation of the real Image only when it is needed (e.g., when it becomes visible), thus deferring the expensive creation process.

 # Singleton